Eagle Island Resort Is One of The Best BC Cariboo Lake Resorts With RV Site Rentals And Camping Along Fishing Highway 24

 Camping in British Columbia, Canada

 British Columbia has always been proud of a wide range of camping facilities, such as national parks, recreation sites, private campgrounds, RV parks, protected areas and provincial parks.
-A lot of campsites in the region are easily accessible by RVs and cars.
+A lot of campsites and lake resorts in the region are easily accessible by RVs and cars.
 Other campsites offer a rustic wilderness experience.

 British Columbia gives you an opportunity to combine camping with various activities, such as fishing, hiking, hot springs, historic sites and biking.
 You can either scout a single location or witness the beauty of different campsites on your driving tour.